8/31/2025

 Dump all ingredients into the slow-cooker.
 Heat on high for several hours or on low all day or overnight.

 TIP: We had leftovers.
 I got 2 (1/2 cup) Souper Cube trays for Christmas and I used them for some of the soup leftovers.
 My husband said he liked them because it was easy to figure out portions.
 We popped out the frozen cubes and stored them in a zippy bag in the freezer.
-Hubby said we need a couple more souper cube molds! :)

 ~~ <> @ <> ~~